riemann/riemann-ruby-client/README.markdown

 c.udp << { :state "ok" } # => nil
 c.tcp << { :state "ok" } # => #<Message ...>
 c.tcp["true"]            # => [#<Event ... >, ...]
-c.udp["true"]            # => raise Reimann::Client::Unsupported
+c.udp["true"]            # => raise Riemann::Client::Unsupported
 ```

 Client state management
 =======================

-Reimann::Client provides some classes to make managing state updates easier.
+Riemann::Client provides some classes to make managing state updates easier.

-Reimann::MetricThread starts a thread to poll a metric periodically, which can
+Riemann::MetricThread starts a thread to poll a metric periodically, which can
 be used to flush an accumulated value to ustate at regular intervals.

-Reimann::AutoState bundles a state and a client together.
+Riemann::AutoState bundles a state and a client together.
 Any changes to the
 AutoState automatically send the new state to the client.